Bowhza/H2M-Launcher/README.md

 - Make sure that the server reports an IPv4 Address to the panel, as IPv6 servers are not supported and will not show up.

 > **If you and others can connect to the server in game, but it does not show up, please report the concrete case!**

+> **If you encounter any issues not addressed here, please create an issue so it can be resolved and added to the FAQ if needed.**

+For other information and questions can be found at this **[Discord Thread](https://discord.com/channels/1272500523010097202/1275315609911169056)**.

 ## Compiling from Source Code